 And here’s a short Cook Islands tourism video to whet your appetite.

-Here’s the latest Cook Islands flyer prepared by our colleagues at House of Travel, highlighting some attractive accommodation deals Welcome Back Rarotonga May 030521_ex CHC
+Here’s the latest Cook Islands flyer prepared by our colleagues at House of Travel, highlighting some attractive accommodation deals welcome-back-rarotonga_aitutaki-border-opening-may-2021_ex-chc

 We can usually hold Air NZ flights for you for up to a week and in many cases, accommodation too, giving us time to plan your perfect island escape.